The Shangri-Las: Disintegration and retirement

+Lives after the Shangri-Las

 Mary Weiss moved to New York's Greenwich Village and then to San Francisco.
 Returning to Manhattan a few years later and prevented from recording because of lawsuits, she worked as a secretary while taking college classes.
-She then went into the architectural industry, working in the accounting department of a New York architectural firm.
+She then worked in the accounting department of a New York architectural firm.
 Weiss moved up to be the chief purchasing agent and later ran a commercial furniture dealership.
 In the late 1980s she managed a furniture store and was an interior designer.
 By 2001, she was a furniture consultant to New York businesses.

 She married in 1974, but the marriage ended in 1988; she married again several years later, and her second husband managed her music career until their divorce.
 In March 2007, Norton Records released a solo album by Mary Weiss (backed by garage rockers the Reigning Sound) titled Dangerous Game.
 She performed in the United States, Spain, and France.
 Mary Weiss died in Palm Springs, California on January 19, 2024, at age 75 of chronic obstructive pulmonary disease and is survived by her third husband.

 Mary Ann Ganser began to have problems with drug and alcohol addiction in 1968.
 She died in Queens on March 16, 1970, aged 22, of a drug overdose.
-(This may have been a heroin overdose as mentioned in a contemporary newspaper report and on her death certificate, or a barbiturate overdose as related later by her mother to a journalist.)
+This may have been a heroin overdose as mentioned in a contemporary newspaper report and on her death certificate, or a barbiturate overdose as related later by her mother to a journalist.
 Her death has been incorrectly reported as having been caused by encephalitis, or by a seizure disorder.

 Marge Ganser reportedly returned to school in the late 1960s.
 By the early 1970s, she married (changing her name to Marguerite Ganser Dorste), worked for NYNEX in Valley Stream, New York, and died of breast cancer on July 28, 1996, at age 48.

 Betty Weiss had a daughter in 1964, necessitating her absence from the group during this period.
 She was the only member of the group to have a child (who was raised with the help of Betty's brother George Weiss, who died in 1998).
 Betty Weiss also married and held several jobs and now lives and works on Long Island.